rust-lang/rfcs/active/0000-allocator.md

 memory are checked, while lengths for deallocation (including when `realloc_bytes` does a deallocation) are not checked.

+## No `libarena` integration.

+We already offer a `libarena` that supplies two arena-based memory managers.
+In principle it would be nice if the traits defined in this RFC had some integration with the arena types.
+However, the arena types are set up to provide *safe* memory management by returning `&'a T`;
+this RFC is solely concerned with *unsafe* memory management.

+Presumably a later RFC could define safe memory management APIs that build atop the functionality defined here.
+That later RFC will probably be a natural place to also address integrating user-defined allocators with the smart-pointer `Box<T>` and the `box` expression syntax.

 #### GC integration with `typed_alloc`
 [GC integration]: #gc-integration-with-typed_alloc